leodeslf/leaf/src/content/notes/method/tps/lean.md

 ### Continuous Improvement

 It is to believe that **there is always a way to improve**.
 Continuous improvement is the actual mindset of Lean, which is adopted from Kaizen.
 It's *a daily activity triggered by everyone* that drives team members to *foster a learning mindset* to identify all value-adding opportunities for the customer.
-Often, improvement cycles such as Plan Do Study Act (PDSA) or Define Measure Analyze Improve Control (DMAIC) are used to efficiently organize, measure, and report on Lean activities.
+Often, *improvement cycles* such as Plan-Do-Study-Act (PDSA) or Define-Measure-Analyze-Improve-Control (DMAIC) are used to efficiently organize, measure, and report on Lean activities.

 ## The Lean Principles